Characters in Charlie's Angels as well as its 2000 and 2019 film adaptations.

 - Brainwashed and Crazy: She's hypnotized into believing that Jill is a childhood nemesis of hers in disguise, and tries to kill her.

 - The Cameo: In Full Throttle, an elderly Kelly Garrett shows up at a bar to convince Dylan Sanders to rejoin the angels.
 Whether she was really there or if she was a figment of Dylan's imagination is left up to interpretation.
+She appears once again in Charlie's Angels (2019) as the new head of the Townsend agency, and is seen introducing herself to Elena.

 - Informed Attractiveness: Most of the men throughout the series, including the male antagonists, have taken to pointing out Kelly's beauty.
 On rare occasions this, on par with her kindness and her compassion, will get the Big Bad or one of his mooks to make HeelFace Turn for her sake.
-On the other hand, Jaclyn Smith really was gorgeous, she just didn't stand out as much because of the cast of Ms. Fanservice. (if you look up some of her later work, she stayed gorgeous well into her fifties)
+On the other hand, Jaclyn Smith really was gorgeous, she just didn't stand out as much because of the cast of Ms. Fanservice. (if you look up some of her later work, she stayed gorgeous well into her fifties).

 - Orphanage of Love: If "Target: Angels" is of any indication, Kelly was raised in one of these, as she's clearly on good terms with most of the nuns.
 The exception being one particular nun who used to lock her in the closet for misbehavior.
 This is used against her when a weekly Big Bad hypnotizes Kelly into killing Jill by making her believe she [Jill] was said nun in disguise.